Meet Our Instructors

 Meet The Board

 Ryan first became involved with the Montana Learning Center in 2013 as a member of the summer camp staff.
 Eventually he joined the board of directors.
 Ryan has been Montana Learning Center’s executive director since the fall of 2016.
-Ryan continues to work as a science teacher in Clancy, Montana.
+Ryan worked as a science teacher in Clancy, Montana until 2019 went he went full time with the Center.
 Teaching science has been his profession for the past seven years.

 Getting students and teachers excited about science is something Ryan enjoys.
 He feels lucky to have had several mentors throughout his career and now wants to share the knowledge and expertise he has with others.
 According to Ryan, “it is vitally important to inspire and mentor the next generation to become critical thinkers and learn about the natural world around them.”